-We believe that our cash, cash equivalents and restricted cash are not sufficient to fund our operating and capital needs for at least the next 12 months.
-This evaluation of our cash resources available over the next twelve months does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented or the many factors that determine the company's capital requirements, including the pace of our growth, ability to manage medical costs, the maturity of our members, and our ability to raise capital.
+As of the date of this report, we believe that our existing cash resources are not sufficient to support planned operations for at least the next year from the issuance of this Annual Report on Form 10-K. This evaluation of our cash resources available over the next twelve months from the date of this filing does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented or the many factors that determine the Company's capital requirements, including the pace of our growth, ability to manage medical costs, the maturity of our members, and our ability to raise capital.
 Management continues to explore raising additional capital through a combination of debt financing and equity issuances.
 If we raise funds by issuing debt securities or preferred stock, or by incurring loans, these forms of financing would have rights, preferences, and privileges senior to those of holders of our Common Stock.
 If we raise capital through the issuance of additional equity, such sales and issuance would dilute the ownership interests of the existing holders of the Company's Common Stock.
 The availability and the terms under which we may be able to raise additional capital could be disadvantageous, and the terms of debt financing or other non-dilutive financing may involve restrictive covenants and dilutive financing instruments, which could place significant restrictions on our operations.
 Macroeconomic conditions and credit markets could also impact the availability and cost of potential future debt financing.
-There can be no assurances that any additional debt, other non-dilutive and/or equity financing would be available to us on favorable terms.
-We expect to continue to incur net losses, comprehensive losses, and negative cash flows from operating activities in accordance with our operating plan.
+There can be no assurances that any additional debt, other non-dilutive and/or equity financing would be available to us on favorable terms We expect to continue to incur net losses, comprehensive losses, and negative cash flows from operating activities in accordance with our operating plan.

-We believe that our existing cash resources are not sufficient to support planned operations for the next 12 months.
-The matters discussed above raise substantial doubt about the Company's ability to continue as a going concern within one year after the date hereof.
-The accompanying condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
+As of the date of this report, we believe that our existing cash resources are not sufficient to support planned operations.
+The matters discussed above raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
+The accompanying consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.